Trump fires agency head who vouched for 2020 vote security

-WASHINGTON (AP) — President Donald Trump fired the nation’s top election security official, a widely respected member of his administration who had dared to refute the president’s unsubstantiated claims of electoral fraud and vouch for the integrity of the vote.
+WASHINGTON — President Donald Trump fired the nation’s top election security official, a member of his administration who refuted the president’s claims of electoral fraud and vouch for the integrity of the vote.

 That made Krebs a prime target.
-He had used the imprimatur of Trump's own Department of Homeland Security, where his agency was based, to issue a stream of statements and tweets over the past week attesting to the proper conduct of the election and denouncing the falsehoods spread by the president and his supporters — without mentioning Trump by name.
+He had used the imprimatur of Trump’s own Department of Homeland Security, where his agency was based, to issue a stream of statements and tweets over the past week attesting to the proper conduct of the election and spread by the Republican president and his supporters, without mentioning Trump by name.

 Krebs stood by those assertions after his ouster.